Bouvet-deler/meta-framework-workshop/draft.md

 ## Future work

+- Add not found and error pages.
+- Add authentication to server actions.
+- Add authentication implementation with an auth library, e.g. next-auth, authjs, Clerk..
+- Deploy the application to a cloud provider like Vercel, AWS or Azure, or look at self-hosting options
 - Can swap out the DB with a CMS, like Payload (with integrated Nextjs support in v3)

 ## Resources